corgi-in-tights/showdownparser/README.md

 # showdownparser
 fabric 1.20.1 library

-converts the pokemon showdown format to a cobblemon `Pokemon`
+converts the pokemon showdown format to a cobblemon `Pokemon` using the power of REGEX seriously there is a lot of regex.. only the title uses lookaheads and stuff though, rest is pretty basic

 __this thing vv__